AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/work-dashboards.md

 ---
 title: Working with Dashboards
+description: Learn the best practices for sharing dashboards to encourage collaboration and discussion.
 ---

+# Working with Dashboards

 Dashboards are a powerful communication tool you can use to tell a story through data.
 In this section, learn the best practices for sharing dashboards to encourage collaboration and discussion.